-Founded by Anna May while she was experiencing grief as a student, SGN is now part of Kaplan International, bringing a wealth of expertise in education and supporting the next stage of our journey.
+Founded by Anna May while she was experiencing grief as a student, SGN is now part of Kaplan International, bringing a wealth of expertise in education and supporting our growth.
+We know that grief can be overwhelming and lonely, but we also believe that it’s possible to build a healthier grief culture, where people are equipped to support themselves and each other.

 What’s the need?